Barteus/demo-aws-mk8s-ckf-mlflow/README.md

 # Multicloud E2E RAG demo

 ## TODO
-- Implement notebook which:
-    - takes data from S3 (creates if does not exist)
-    - create embeddings
-    - stores values in Opensearch
-- Create a pipeline from notebook, add:
-    - 3 steps - create DB, download, create/recreate index, create embeddings, save in opensearch
 - Deploy the LLM using vLLM & KServe
 - Create Chat UI using embedder & KServe endpoint
     - simple chat application with history